marlinspike/crawl_grep_url/README.md

 # CrawlGrepURL

 CrawlGrepURL is a Python application that takes a root URL, extracts all links on that page, and creates a single Markdown file with the contents of every link appended to it.
-The app is designed to work with dynamic web content using Selenium and Docker.
+The app is designed to work with dynamic web content using Selenium in a Docker container.
+This is a great setup because you can run the app on any machine without worrying about browser compatibility or other fiddly stuff.

 ## Features